sendgrid/docs/content/docs/ui/sending-email/deliverability.md

 **Am I sending the right message to the right person at the right time with the right frequency?**

 Overall email deliverability is influenced by how your recipients interact with your messages.
-If your messages are opened in a timely manner, images are displayed, and links are clicked, then mail providers will see you as a sender whose messages their recipients want to receive.
-If messages pile up, remain unopened, or get marked as spam, mail providers won't be as comfortable placing your messages in the inbox, or accepting them at all!
+If your messages are opened in a timely manner, images are displayed and links are clicked, then mail providers will see you as a sender whose messages their recipients want to receive.
+If messages pile up, remain unopened or get marked as spam, mail providers won't be as comfortable placing your messages in the inbox or accepting them at all!

 ## 	Adhere to Standards